cropgeeks/flapjack-bytes/README.md

 - Visualization of genotype data, either in the context of a genomic map, or not.
-- Laod data from [BrAPI](https://brapi.org) enabled resources, files on your local computer, or via URL.
+- Load data from [BrAPI](https://brapi.org) enabled resources, files on your local computer, or via URL.
 - Multiple colour schemes; the default Nucelotride colour scheme, a similarity colour scheme where each line is coloured on a basis of its match to a user